open-afc-project/openafc/README.md

 There is a script that builds all container used by the AFC service. this script is used by automatic test infrastructure.
 Please check [tests/regression](/tests/regression/) dir.

+### Using scripts from the code base
-to rebuild all containers usnf etst infra scripts:
+to rebuild all containers use this scripts:
 ```
 cd open-afc
 tests/regression/build_imgs.sh `pwd` my_tag 0